LucidJava/java-developer-resources/README.md

   `Extension class loader - Looks in jre, ext, lib folders`

   `Bootstrap class loader - Loads all Java core files`

 ### Advanced OOP
 ____

 * **Define polymorphism?**
 		Polymorphism is same code giving different behaviour.

 		Run-time polymorphism: Method overriding
 		Compile-time polymorphism: Method overloadling

+* **What's the philosophy behind Encapsulation?**
+		Even if the internal implementation changes, the external classes will not be affected.

 * **What's the use of `instanceof` operator?**
 		Checks if an object is of a particular type.

 * **What is coupling?**
-		- Coupling is a measure of how much a class is dependent on other classes.
+		Coupling is a measure of how much a class is dependent on other classes.
-		- We should keep the classes as loosely coupled as possible.
+		We should keep the classes as loosely coupled as possible.
-		- We can use POJOs with private member variables and public methods which act on the variables.
+		We can use POJOs with private member variables and public methods which act on the variables.

 * **What is cohesion?**
 		Cohesion is a measure of how related the responsibilities of a class are.
 		Good classes are desiged to be highly cohessive.

-* **What's the philosophy behind Encapsulation?**
-		Even if the internal implementation changes, the external classes will not be affected.

 * **Why do we use inner classes?**
 		Cohession is a measure of how related the responsibilities of a class are.